-The Board of Land and Natural Resources approved a Comprehensive Management Plan for the Mauna Kea Science Reserve on April 9, 2009.
+The Board of Land and Natural Resources approved a Comprehensive Management Plan (CMP) for the Mauna Kea Science Reserve on April 9, 2009.
 The CMP built on pre-existing management plans, including the 1995 Management Plan for UH Management Areas and the 2000 Mauna Kea Master Plan.

-A Comprehensive Management Plan (CMP) differs from the standard Management Plan referred to in Hawai'i Administrative Rules (HAR) §13-5 Exhibit 3, MANAGEMENT PLAN REQUIREMENTS.
-The standard Management Plans discussed in Exhibit 3 are intended for projects with a specific, limited use (e.g. forestry, or aquaculture).
-A CMP, by contrast, is needed for larger parcels with multiple significant land uses.
-The CMP provides a framework and guidelines for each use, and identifies areas of joint or shared responsibility.
+The CMP differs from the standard Management Plan referred to in Hawai'i Administrative Rules (HAR) §13-5 Exhibit 3, MANAGEMENT PLAN REQUIREMENTS.
+The standard Management Plans discussed in Exhibit 3 are intended for projects with a specific, limited use (e.g. forestry, or agriculture).
+A CMP, by contrast, is needed for larger parcels or areas with multiple significant land uses, and natural resource concerns.
+The CMP provides a framework and guidelines for each use or resource, and identifies areas of joint or shared responsibility.

-It should be noted that any land use proposal for Mauna Kea would still need to go through the complete environmental review process; the CMP is corollary to the review process, and provide an additional framework for project development.
+It should be noted that any land use proposal for Mauna Kea would still need to go through the complete environmental review process; the CMP is corollary to the review process, and provides an additional framework for project development.

 The Mauna Kea CMP contained 103 management actions and associated reporting requirements that would govern the future of Mauna Kea.
 A condition of BLNR approval was that the University develop a Project Development and Management Framework and four resource sub-plans Natural Resources Management Plan; Cultural Resource Management Plan; Public Access Plan; and Decommissioning Plan.
 The BLNR action also required UH to submit an annual status report on the development of each sub plan and a status report on the development of each management action.
+The OCCL believes that the University is in compliance with these requirements as of the writing of this report.